Support Centre

 • assists the controller in ensuring compliance with the obligations pursuant to Articles 50 and 52 to 55 of the Law taking into account the nature of processing and the information available to the processor;

-• based on the controller's decision, deletes or returns all the personal data to the controller after the end of the provision of services relating to processing, and deletes existing copies unless the law requires storage of the personal data; and
+• based on the controller's decision, delete or return all the personal data to the controller after the end of the provision of services relating to processing, and delete existing copies unless the law requires storage of the personal data; and

 • makes available to the controller all information necessary to demonstrate compliance with the obligations laid down in this Article and allow for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller.